India's Leading Tax Consultancy Firm

-Section 80JJAA grants eligible businesses a 90% deduction on additional employee cost — spread over three consecutive assessment years (30% per year).
-We help you structure, certify, and claim every rupee owed.
+Section 80JJAA provides eligible businesses a 90% deduction on additional employee cost — spread over three consecutive assessment years (30% per year).
+We help you identify, structure, and claim every rupee owed.

 01 — Overview